-- 1. Accept the course requirements delineated in the syllabus prior to registering for a directed study, - 2.
-Create a proposed timeline to fulfill the requirements in the course syllabus and then meet with the faculty member to establish a mutually acceptable timeline, - 3.
-Abide by the agreed upon timeline, and - 4.
+- 1. Accept the course requirements delineated in the syllabus prior to registering for a - 2.
+Create a proposed timeline to fulfill the requirements in the course syllabus and mutually acceptable timeline, directed study, then meet with the faculty member to establish a

+- 3. Abide by the agreed upon timeline, and - 4.
 Fulfill all requirements as set forth in the course syllabus.